 Getting from Queenstown to Coronet Peak

-Coronet Peak is the closest ski field to the center of Queenstown, it’s about a 25-minute drive (16 km distance) away via Arthurs Point.
-The road to the top is sealed, which is very rare for New Zealand.
+Coronet Peak is the closest ski field to the center of Queenstown, it’s about a 25-minute drive (16 km/10 mi) away via Arthurs Point.
+The road to the top is sealed, which is quite rare in New Zealand.

 You can either drive yourself or hop on the Coronet Peak Ski Bus.
-The Ski Bus departs every 30 minutes between 8:30 am and 12:00 pm from outside the Snow Centre on Duke Street in town.
-This option is priced at $15 NZD return.
-There is an option to be picked up from your accommodation and this is priced at $25 NZD return.
-It’s the same timetable as the bus to The Remarkables.
+The Ski Bus departs every 30 minutes between 7:30 and 11 am from outside the Snow Centre on Duke Street in town.
+This option is priced at $30 NZD return and follows the same timetable as The Remarkables.

 Coronet Peak ski passes and prices

-- A Twilight Pass (valid from 12:30 pm to 9 pm on Wednesday, Friday, and some Saturday nights) is priced at $139 NZD per adult
+• A Twilight Pass (valid from 12:30 pm to 9 pm on Wednesdays and Fridays, following the same schedule as night skiing) is priced at $165 NZD per adult

 Why ski at Coronet Peak